osor-io/MathInterpreterCLI/README.md

 # MathInterpreterCLI (WolframBeta)
-Making an interpreter for mathematical expressions similar to a command line while learning Flex and Bison and its integration.
+An interpreter for mathematical expressions similar to a command line while learning Flex and Bison and its integration.
+Supports all commonly used operations with single numbers, vectors and matrices (with floats, integers, booleans, etc).

 To compile the program you can use the compile.sh found on the /scripts/ folder and then use run.sh or runWithLoad.sh to test it.